Synogun/FarmRPGPlus/README.md

 - Configurations:
   - **Enable Items Collected Indicator**: Enable or disable the feature.
-  - **Show Only If Collected**: Show the indicator only if the item has been collected.
+  - **Show If Collected**: Show the indicator if the item has been collected.
-  - **Show Only If Not Collected**: Show the indicator only if the item has not been collected.
+  - **Show If Not Collected**: Show the indicator if the item has not been collected.

 - <details>
     <summary>Screenshots</summary>